KaylaDunn/CEN3031Project/Sprint2.md

     - Each component now has a .cy.ts file, which contains its component tests.
     - Each component has a test for mounting, which mounts the component into the test app in order to run functionality tests.
     - Most components (header, createaccount, login, and welcome) have a functionality test that checks if its buttons are clickable.
-    - The only component that does not have this test is the logsuccess, because it does not have any buttons and no functionality to test.
+    - There is also a test that makes sure the input text boxes are fillable.
   - End-to-end tests:
     - There are three additional tests in spec.cy.ts, checking the navigation.
     - The first test checks that the main page loads successfully.